10 Things to Do in the Coromandel with Kids© Glass Bottom Boat Whitianga

 7. Do Archery Tag, Kids Quad Biking and More

 If you drive the 309 Road between Coromandel Town and Whitianga, don’t miss The Waterworks.
 The quirkiest theme park you’ll ever see, The Waterworks is a park of water-powered inventions that offers an interactive experience for the whole family to enjoy.
-The park is set in the ground of native bush, making for a pleasant place to spend a couple of hours, especially with a coffee and the on-site cafe.
+The park is set on the ground of native bush, making for a pleasant place to spend a couple of hours, especially with coffee and the on-site café.
 While on the 309 road, check out the Waiau Falls, a short walk from the roadside to a stunning waterfall.
+For more experiences nearby, check out the 15 Best Things to Do in Whitianga & Hahei and the 5 Best Things to Do in Coromandel Town.

 9. Dig Your Own Hot Pool at Hot Water Beach

-A fun and free experience that will intrigue the youngsters is digging your own hot pool at Hot Water Beach.
-The beach is famous for its hot water spring running under the sand in a spot that’s accessible at low tide to dig your own hot pool.
+Digging your hot pool at Hot Water Beach is a fun and free experience that will intrigue the youngsters.
+The beach is famous for its hot water spring, which runs under the sand in a spot accessible at low tide to dig your own hot pool.
 If you don’t have your own spades, spades can be hired from the nearby Hot Water Beach TOP 10 Holiday Park.

 Location: The main parking area is along Pye Place, Hot Water Beach.